Vonage/vbc-developer/_documentation/en/concepts/guides/create-an-access-token.md

 ---
-title: Authentication
+title: Create an Access Token
 description: Authenticating to the Vonage Business Communications APIs
 navigation_weight: 5
 ---

 #  Authenticating to the Vonage Business Communications APIs

-Once you have [created your application](/getting-started/create-application), you need to configure it so that it can authenticate against the [Account](/account-api/overview), [Extension](/vonage-business-cloud/vbc-apis/extension-api/overview) and [User](/vonage-business-cloud/vbc-apis/user-api/overview) APIs.
-The VBC APIs use  [OAuth](https://oauth.net/2/) for authentication.
+Once you have [created your application](/concepts/guides/create-application), and [subscribed to the Provisioning API](/account-api/overview) you are ready to create an access token.
+Vonage Business Communications APIs APIs use [OAuth](https://oauth.net/2/) for authentication.

 ## Creating authentication keys